Frequently Asked Questions

 Camp birthdays are always special at Eden Village.
 Expect honors at dinner: we’ll lift you in a chair while everyone counts out your number of years (we’ll ask beforehand if that works for you); we ask you to share a wish for the world with all of camp; you’ll be serenaded with our camp birthday songs; and your whole bunk group gets a yummy celebration!
 Parents may send a birthday package and talk by phone with their camper.

 Our goal is that no camper is turned away for financial reasons.
 We accomplish this through discounts, connecting you to grants and scholarships in your community, and by providing financial assistance to ensure that camp is affordable for every family.
-For more information, please check out our discounts, grants & financial aid page, and if you have any questions please do not hesitate to be in touch.
+Please fill out our financial aid form.
+For more information, please do not hesitate to contact us at [email protected] or schedule a call with Executive Director Brad Cohen: Schedule Appointment with Eden Village Camp (as.me)

 Every camp question answered